SmartBear-DevRel/in-browser-workshops/openstack/step2.md

 Before moving to the next step, check the following:

-1. There is a directory called `openapi/openapi.yaml` in your workspace.
+1. There is a file called `openapi/openapi.yaml` in your workspace.